baskerville/plato/doc/NAVIGATION.md

 To name a page, hold the current page indicator and select the *Name* entry.
 A page name can be an uppercase ASCII letter, a lowercase roman numeral or an arabic numeral.

 Once a page is named, you can jump to any page above it in the same category.
-For example if you've defined page 15 as *vi*, by entering *'ix* or (*"ix*), in the *Go to page* input field, you'll jump to page 18.
+For example if you've defined page 15 as *vi*, by entering *'ix* (or *"ix*), in the *Go to page* input field, you'll jump to page 18.

 ## Overriding the TOC

 You can override a book's TOC by adding a *toc* key to the corresponding entry in `.metadata.json`:

 ```
-⋮
 {
 	⋮
 	"toc": [